Skip to main content

 What engagement rate do brands look for on Instagram?

 Most brands look for a minimum engagement rate of 1–3% on Instagram when evaluating potential partnerships.
-However, this varies by campaign goals.
-Performance-focused brands (e-commerce, app installs) prioritize engagement quality — they want comments and saves over passive likes.
+This varies by campaign goals, though.
+Performance-focused brands (e-commerce, app installs) prioritize engagement quality.
+They want comments and saves over passive likes.
 Awareness campaigns may accept lower engagement rates from larger accounts.
 Micro-influencers with 3–6% engagement rates often command the best per-follower value because their audiences are more targeted and responsive.

 How do Instagram Reels affect engagement rate?